rnpbr/opennetworking-docs/docs/en/Laboratórios/index.md

 ### Wireshark

 - Packet capture and analysis tool that allows you to examine network traffic in detail.
-Essential for debugging and network protocol analysis.
+Essential for debugging and analyzing network protocols.

-Besides these mentioned tools, there are others that can be configured according to your needs.
-To learn more, access: [Analysis Tools](../Ferramentas/index.md).
+Besides these tools, there are others that can be configured according to your needs, to learn more visit: [Analysis Tools](../Ferramentas/index.md).

 ---

 ## Documenting Your Labs

-To ensure that your labs are well-documented and easy to understand, refer to the **Lab Documentation** section.
+To ensure your labs are well documented and easy to understand, refer to the **Lab Documentation** section.
 There, you will find best practices and examples for creating clear and useful documentation for your simulated environments.

 - **Link**: [Lab Documentation](Contribua/index.md).